humhub/humhub/MIGRATE-DEV-BS5.md

 In all SCSS files except `_variables.scss`, replace all SCSS variables with CSS variables.
 E.g.: `color: $primary` -> `color: var(--primary)`

+### Select2 stylesheet

+`static/css/select2Theme` folder has been remove, and the SCSS file moved and renamed to `static/scss/_select2.scss`

 ## Bootstrap widgets